Minister responsible for Persons with Disabilities (Manitoba)

+The minister responsible for Accessibility (formerly minister responsible for persons with disabilities) is the member of the Executive Council of Manitoba tasked with overseeing issues related to accessibility and disability in the province of Manitoba.

-Since 2001, the executive council of Manitoba has included a minister responsible for persons with disabilities.
+The executive council of Manitoba has included a minister responsible for accessibility-related issues since 2001.
 This position is not a full cabinet portfolio, and the responsibility has always been taken by a minister with other cabinet duties.
 So far, every minister to hold the position has also been Minister of Family Services and Housing.